 During the early years the Museum’s collections were frequently moved from place to place.
 In 1887, while Worthen was away, the Secretary of State Henry Dement ordered the collections be moved to the basement of the Capitol.
 They were moved in such a careless way that all order was lost.
 Worthen had worked very hard to put the collections in order for years and sometimes without pay.
 He was devastated by the mess he found when he returned and died soon after.
 Upon his death, geologist Dr. Joshua Lindahl is named Curator.
-He re-assembles the collections and secures them in locked rooms.
-Because the backgrounds of both Worthen and Lindahl were in the sciences, they paid little attention to building the collections of the Historical Library, and in 1889 a bill was passed to create the Illinois State Historical Library as a separate entity.
+Lindahl re-assembles the collections and secures them in locked rooms.
 With the gubernatorial win of John P. Altgeld, William F.E.
 Gurley is appointed Curator of the Museum.
-He studied at Cornell and was formerly a propsector in Colorado.
+He studied at Cornell and was formerly a prospector in Colorado.
 His tenure didn’t last long, as Altgeld failed to win re-election.
 Altgeld’s successor Governor John R. Tanner appointed C. H. Crantz to lead the Museum.
 Crantz re-hired Fannie Fisher, who was let go by Gurly, as assistant curator.
-Fisher and Crantz developed a card catalog for the Museum’s growing collections that included numerous large mammals, 222 species of birds including the Passenger Pigeon and the Caroline Parakeet, and a vast collections of fossils.
+Fisher and Crantz developed a card catalog for the Museum’s growing collections that included numerous large mammals, 222 species of birds including the Passenger Pigeon and the Caroline Parakeet, and a vast collection of fossils.
 In 1903, the majority of the Museum’s collections were moved to the new State Arsenal Building at Second and Monroe Streets.

 Dr. Deuel served in the Armed Forces during World War II during which time John C. McGregor was acting chief of the Museum.
 Following the War, the Museum flourished and further expanded facilities and services to the public.
 In 1949, the Museum pioneered the “Museumobile,” the first traveling museum of its kind in the country.
 In 1951, the Museum dramatically improved its cataloging and accession systems and further expanded its educational programs.
 A year later, the Museum launched the Illinois State Museum Society, a not-for-profit membership organization chartered independently but recognized in the state statutes to support the research and educational programs of the Illinois State Museum.